nadu-pitt/nadu-pitt.github.io/index.md

 ---

 ## News
-- 08/2023: We have two LBW accepted by IROS 2023.
-Congratulations to Lesong and Shihong.
-See you in Detroit this Oct.
+- 08/2023: We have two LBW papers accepted by IROS 2023.
+Congratulations to Lesong and Shihong!
 - 05/2023: We have four papers accepted by HFES 2023.
-Congratulations to Shihong, Lesong, Yaohan, Yutong, and Anjnesh.
-See you in DC this Oct.
+Congratulations to Shihong, Lesong, Yaohan, Yutong, and Anjnesh!
 - 04/2023: We presented our LBW [paper](https://dl.acm.org/doi/10.1145/3544549.3585690) on studying human-machine cooperation in mixed traffic in CHI 2023.
 - 03/2023: We presented our poster on investigating attending and resident behaviors around interruptions in the Emergency Department in the 13th International Symposium on Human Factors and Ergonomics in Health Care.
 - 11/2022: We received [Pitt Cyber Accelerator Grants](https://www.cyber.pitt.edu/pcag) for our work on an adaptive Voice User Interface of navigation apps for People with Disabilities.